 How to legally avoid VASP approval?

 To avoid approval, keep your layout minimalist and avoid fixed installations.
-Make sure your vehicle remains classified as CTTE to also circulate.
+Make sure your vehicle remains classified as CTTE to also be allowed on the road.

 What are the mandatory elements to be in VASP?